md-zaman/kubernetes/Notes.md

         Dockerfile  devops  requirements.txt
         zaman@MdZamanLaptop:~/k8s/Docker-Zero-to-Hero/examples/python-web-app$ vim Dockerfile
     ```
-    j.
     The Dockerfile that we have has this content:
     ```sh
         FROM ubuntu